-- construction projects, - operational projects,
+- construction projects,

+- operational projects,

+- distribution costs and administrative expenses.

-The Company's financial and accounting system is the source of data for the entire reporting system operated by the Company, i.e:
+The Group's financial and accounting system is a source of data for the Group's entire reporting system, i.e.:

 - the financial reporting process,

-- interim reports.
+- interim reports,

 - the management reporting system.

 After accounting books are closed, budget performance reports and forecasts are prepared.
-For the reporting periods ended, the Company's financial results are analysed in detail in the context of the original budget assumptions.
+For the reporting periods ended, the Group's financial results are analysed in detail in the context of the original budget assumptions.

 The key element of the process is to monitor deviations from the plan and explain the underlying causes.
-Monitoring of the deviations and identification of the causes help to optimise the Company's operations and minimise potential risks.
+Monitoring of the deviations and identification of the causes help to optimise the Group's operations and minimise potential risks.
 Due to the nature of the industry, analyses are conducted on many levels - not only are individual cost groups reviewed, but also individual projects are analysed on a case-by-case basis.
 Based on these reports, the Company's Management Board analyses the current financial results by comparing them with the original budgets.

 Effective internal control (with its reporting functions) is an essential step in risk identification and change management.
 Effective risk management involves not only a reporting system but also risk analysis.
-Therefore, the key objective of the Company's efforts to reduce exposure to risk is to properly assess potential and monitor current projects.
+Therefore, the key objective of the Group's efforts to reduce exposure to risk is to properly assess potential and monitor current projects.
 Any potential changes in project budgets are reflected in profit and cash-flow forecasts to provide a high-level overview and eliminate not only project risks but also other risks, such liquidity or currency risks.
-Such high-level management and monitoring of risks and internal controls in all areas relevant to the organisation largely eliminates most of the risks to which the Company is exposed.
+Such high-level management and monitoring of risks and internal controls in all areas relevant to the organisation largely eliminates most of the risks to which the Group is exposed.